Spring Walking (Easier)

 Sunday: Our introductory walk of approximately 1.5 hours around Ambleside.

-Monday: Striders: Starting in the delightful village of Beetham and detouring to Arnside Tower (a late medieval tower house in an area of natural beauty)and through woodland to Arnside Knott (5 miles)
+Monday: Striders: Starting in the delightful village of Beetham and detouring to Arnside Tower (a late medieval tower house in an area of natural beauty)and through woodland to Arnside Knott (5 miles / 750 ft)

-Strollers: Also starting Beetham we follow an ancient coffin route to the fairy steps - following the limestone valley to Hazleslack Tower (3 miles)
+Strollers: Also starting Beetham we follow an ancient coffin route to the Fairy Steps - following the limestone valley to Hazleslack Tower (3 miles / 500 ft)

-Tuesday: Striders: Crossing by ferry but taking in the splendid Victorian viewing station of Claife, we continue towards Moss Eccles Tarn (with connections to Beatrix Potter) (5 miles)
+Tuesday: Striders: Crossing by ferry and climbing to the splendid Victorian viewing station of Claife, we continue towards Moss Eccles Tarn (with connections to Beatrix Potter) and then climb Latterbarrow before descending to Hawkshead village (6 miles / 1250 ft)

-Stollers: Taking the ferry across Windermere and stroll to Bell Grange and Hawkshead (4 miles)
+Stollers: Taking the ferry across Windermere and stroll along thelake shore to Bell Grange and then to Hawkshead (5 miles / 750 ft)

-Lunch at Pheasant Inn then head for Armathwaite Hall and take the Allerdale ramble for pick up at Scarness or Bassenthwaite village.
+Lunch at Pheasant Inn then head for Armathwaite Hall and take the Allerdale ramble for pick up at Scarness.
+(3 miles / 150 ft)

 Strollers: From the Cross Keys Temperence Inn we head south below Cautley Spout towards Sedburgh, a renowned book town.
-Time to either spend in the town or a splendid river walk along the Rawthey for pick up in Sedburgh.
+Time to spend in the town and a splendid short river walk along the Rawthey.
+Pick up in Sedburgh.
+(4.5 miles / 500 ft)

 Anne Strange has been guiding since 1992 and has led guided walks in the Lake District and Scotland.
 She has been a member of the mountain rescue team for many years and has travelled extensively - walking and climbing in the Himalayas and the Alps.
 She is a trained mountain leader & first aider, and her other interests are cycling and local history.